Geetha63/MS-Teams-Scripts/ResetPolicies-Education domain/README.md

 # ResetPolicies-Education domain

 # Description
-Script is to create below custom policies to set all access to teachers and restrict to students in an orgnization
+Script is to create below custom policies to set all access to teachers and restrict to students in an organization

   Teams policies